-- RNAi Discovery - University of Massachusetts Medical School - Promises opportunities for both research and treatment of genetic or DNA and RNA based diseases. - Science magazine designates this as the number one discovery of 2002. - Initial license for \$10 million to existing company. - New company created in Worcester. - Worcester positioned to be the center of development of RNAi technologies
+- RNAi Discovery - University of Massachusetts Medical School - Promises opportunities for both research and treatment of genetic or DNA and RNA based diseases. - Science magazine designates this as the number one discovery of 2002. - Initial license for \$10 million to existing company. - New companies created in Massachusetts. - Operation of incubators on several campuses. - Getting students connected to entrepreneurship